Search waiting | Matsusada Precision

 This picture is digitalization of pH.

 The value measured by the pH sensor converts a value between 0 and 14 when passed to the pH meter.
 The values at this time are still in analog form.
 There, it is once converted to a voltage in the range of -1 V to 1 V and sent to a signal isolation converter (amplifier).
 In the amplifier, it is amplified to -10V to 10V as the analog value.
 Then, A/D conversion is performed.
-As a result, the analog value of -10 V to 10 V is converted to a digital value of -2048 to 2047, which may be larger if it is a multiplier of 2, and then sent to a computer.
+As a result, the analog value of -10 V to 10 V is converted to a digital value of -2048 to 2047, which may be larger if it is a Power of 2, and then sent to a computer.
 Of course, you may convert it back to a digital value of 0-14 again before sending it to a computer.
 In any case, analog values are converted to voltages and then converted to digital values.

 If the input is current, for example, in the programmable logic controller (PLC), the input value is often set to 0 to 20 mA of direct current, and this is often used by A/D conversion.